 Residential buildings are expected to hold a larger share of the alarm monitoring market for building alarm monitoring throughout the forecast period as the demand for home security systems is increasing due to the rise in crime rates.

 Every home I’ve been to has a lock on the front and back door.
 For sure, some of the locks have been flimsy.
 And some of the doors have even been hollow.

-This tells me that all homeowners want to be secure.
-And to a certain degree, believe they can be.
+This tells me that all believe in front door security devices, and to a certain degree, believe they can be secure in their homes.
 So why can’t we stop the majority of burglars from coming through the door?

 - Some people believe they cannot be stopped.